Jefferson–Hemings controversy: Modern historians

-Succeeding 20th century historians, such as Merrill Peterson and Douglass Adair, relied on Parton's book as it related to the controversy.
+Succeeding 20th-century historians, such as Merrill Peterson and Douglass Adair, relied on Parton's book as it related to the controversy.
 In turn, Dumas Malone adopted their position.
 In the 1970s, as part of his six-volume biography of Jefferson, Malone was the first to publish a letter by Ellen Randolph Coolidge, Randolph's sister that added to the Carr paternity story.
 But she claimed that the late Samuel Carr, brother to Peter and also a nephew of Jefferson's through his sister, had fathered Hemings' children.
 Like Peter, Samuel was married when Hemings' children were born.
 Neither of the Randolphs named Jefferson's nephews as putative fathers of Hemings' children until after the men had died.

-The above 20th century historians and other major biographers of the late 20th century, such as Joseph Ellis and Andrew Burstein, "defended" Jefferson based on the Jefferson/Randolph family testimony: saying that he was absent at the conception of one Hemings child, and the family identified Peter or Samuel Carr as father(s) of Hemings' children.
+The above 20th-century historians and other major biographers of the late 20th century, such as Joseph Ellis and Andrew Burstein, "defended" Jefferson based on the Jefferson/Randolph family testimony: saying that he was absent at the conception of one Hemings child, and the family identified Peter or Samuel Carr as the father(s) of Hemings' children.
 Also, the historians concluded from their interpretations of Jefferson's personality and views that he would not have had such a relationship.
 They noted he had expressed antipathy to blacks and miscegenation in his writings, and he was thought to have a "high" moral character.

 The manuscripts for Thomas Jefferson's Farm Books were rediscovered and published for the first time in 1953, edited by Edwin M. Betts.
 They provided extensive data about slaves and slave births, including all of Sally Hemings' children, and have been used extensively by researchers.

 Black oral history preserved the account of the Jefferson-Hemings relationship and the place of African Americans at the center of United States history.
 Black historians began to publish material related to the mixed-race Hemings descendants.
 Lerone Bennett, in his article, "Thomas Jefferson's Negro Grandchildren," published in Ebony in November 1954, examined the current lives of individuals claiming descent from this union.

 In 1961, historian Pearl M. Graham published an article in the Journal of Negro History on Jefferson and Hemings.
 It was based on material from the Farm Books, as well as a detailed timeline of Jefferson's activities developed by historian Dumas Malone in his extensive biography.
 This was published in several volumes beginning in the 1940s.
 Graham noted that Hemings conceived her children only when Jefferson was in residence at Monticello, during a time when he traveled frequently and was away for lengthy periods.
 Graham also provided biographical information on Sally's children; she supported accounts that Hemings and Jefferson had several children together.

 In 1972, Fawn M. Brodie published "The Great Jefferson Taboo" in American Heritage magazine.
 She addressed the rumors of Jefferson's relationship with Sally Hemings, his quadroon slave, conducted extensive research, and concluded that they had a long relationship.
 Anticipating "inevitable controversy", the magazine broke with its usual practice and published Brodie's extensive footnotes for her article.